 If you can’t manage to relax on your own, consider talking to your doctor or psychologist to determine whether you might have an anxiety disorder.

-Quit Habits That Contribute to Jaw Pain
+Quit Habits That Contribute to Jaw Pain and Stiff Jaw

 There are many common habits that can make jaw pain worse.
 One of these is gum chewing, which can put enormous amounts of stress on your jaw, depending on how long you chew gum each day.

-Smoking and other tobacco use contributes to TMJ, although the mechanism isn’t fully understood.
+Smoking and other tobacco use contribute to TMJ, although the mechanism isn’t fully understood.
 It’s likely related to circulation problems, similar to the way smoking can lead to tooth loss and impair bone healing around dental implants.

-Stretches and Massage
+Jaw Feels Tight?
+Use Stretches and Massage

+Why Is My Jaw Tight?
 Is It TMJ?

 Of course, you have to consider whether your jaw tightness is actually due to temporomandibular joint disorder (TMJ or TMD).
 The best way to determine this is to talk to a neuromuscular dentist about the problem.

-Also be on the lookout for other symptoms that may go along with TMJ:
+Also, be on the lookout for other symptoms that may go along with TMJ:

 - Jaw popping or clicking